 Scroll down near the bottom and check out the video we made of this cook that I posted to our YouTube channel and please subscribe.

 Now that we have the salt thing cleared up, let’s prep those butts.
 Start with the fat cap up and carve a criss cross pattern in each one by slicing about 1/3 to 1/2 inch deep every inch across the shoulder and then again at a 90 degree angle:

-Now let’s inject the one on the left with that Roasted Garlic and Herb.
-We need to inject every few inches along the top and the bottom:
+Our go-to is the Tony Chachere’s Roasted Garlic and Herb.
+Now let’s inject the one on the left.
+Inject every few inches along the top and the bottom: